ViliusSenkus/Prima/README.md

 My info
 - 👋 Hi, I’m @Vil-ux
 - 👀 I’m interested in programming, photo and football (i.e. soccer)
-- 🌱 I’m currently in FullStack (PHP) course and looking forward to change my carrier
+- 🌱 I’m currently looking forward to change my carrier to programmer (fullstack preferable)
 - 💞️ I’m looking to collaborate on any software projects.
-- 📫 No need right now
+- 📫